expresspigeon/blog/src/content/kb/campaigns/campaign-trends.md

 ![](images/trends_engagement.png)

-## Delivery
+## Delivery Chart

-The Delivery section displays stats related to delivery, such as In Transit, Delivered and Bounced events over the same time period as the filter at the top of the page.
+The Delivery section displays stats related to delivery - lala, such as In Transit, Delivered and Bounced events over the same time period as the filter at the top of the page.
 If you have a delivery problem, such as a SPAM filter block, or hard bounces, you will see it here.